BhavanaDavuluri/VU_FALL22_IOT_CLASS_Bhavana/Analog sensor tutorial/Arduino IDE.md

 Install the Arduino from the https://www.arduino.cc/en/software

-Now got File->Preferences in Arduino IDE and enter the URL https://dl.espressif.com/dl/package_esp32_index.json in Additional Boards Manager
+Now go to File->Preferences in Arduino IDE and enter the URL https://dl.espressif.com/dl/package_esp32_index.json in Additional Boards Manager

 Now go to Tools->Board->Boards Manager and then check for esp32 and install ESP32 by Espressif Systems